HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 specify additional parameters that can be included in the call as additional properties.

+EHRs and Apps MAY implement activities *not specified* in the [Activity Catalog] and that all activities in the catalog are OPTIONAL.

 The `activityParameters` property conveys parameters specific to an activity type.
 See the SMART Web Messaging [Activity Catalog] for details.